Prairie dock

 Spread: 1-3'

-Due to an absence of foliage along its sleek, flowering stems, when prairie dock blooms, it appears from a distance that its large yellow blossoms are suspended in midair.
+Due to an absence of foliage along prairie dock’s sleek, flowering stems, it appears from a distance that the plant’s large yellow blossoms are suspended in midair.
 At the base of the plant, huge, spade-shaped leaves add to an overall look that is truly remarkable.
 Rather than sprawl outward, the leaves stand up with their edges aligned along a north-south axis.
 In this way the leaf’s surfaces receive a maximum amount of light from the sun as it moves from east to west across the sky.

-Growing best in full sun to partial shade, this native plant of NE Ohio meadows and woodland edges tolerates a wide range of soil moisture, from moderately wet to moderately dry, and it is well known for having excellent drought tolerance.
+Growing best in full sun, this native of NE Ohio meadows tolerates a wide range of soil moisture, from moderately wet to moderately dry, and is well known for having excellent drought tolerance.
 A very long-lived plant, prairie dock blooms for approximately one month in late summer and will do so for many years.